Mission 23 · Stage 3

 Try it

-• Press once to start — Serial shows counting seconds.
+• Press the button once to start — the screen shows the seconds counting up.

 • Press again to stop and see your final time.